Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Minnesota is 3-3 against the spread, and 4-2 overall, at home.

-- This year, in six home games, Minnesota has hit the over twice.
+- This season, in six home games, Minnesota has gone over the total twice.

-- Vikings home games this season average 49.5 total points, which equals this contest's over/under.
+- The average point total in Vikings home games this season is 49.5 points, 0.5 more than this outing's over/under (49).

-- Los Angeles is 5-2 overall, and 3-4 against the spread, in away games.
+- On the road, Los Angeles is 5-2 overall and 3-4 against the spread.

-- On the road, the Rams have one win ATS (1-3) as 3-point favorites or more.
+- The Rams have one win ATS (1-3) away from home as 3.5-point favorites or more.

-- Los Angeles has hit the over in four of seven away games this season.
+- In four of seven road games this year, Los Angeles has hit the over.

 Powered by Data Skrive.